PENGZhaoqing/pengzhaoqing.github.io/README.md

 ## Usage

-** You can fork this project and build your own personal blog **
+**You can fork this project and build your own personal blog**

 Before you start it, you should know about [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/)

-All you need is to do
+All you need is to do:

 1. Fork to your github, and then change the name of project to your name like `your_name.github.io`

 2. And here you go, your personal blog is already done !!!!!!!
 Try to visit `https://your_name.github.io`

+### config

-And Don't forget to change your personal info: Replace the personal info in  `_config.yml` and configure the data in `_data/` files, that's all !!!!
+And don't forget to change your personal info:

+1. Replace the personal info in  `_config.yml` and configure the data in `_data/` files,

+2. that's all !!!!

 Pretty easy ~

 ## Customization